VFP Tutorial - Build an Executable

 Save and close the form and use the Project Manager to build the executable again.
 You should now be able to close FoxPro altogether, navigate to the executable in Windows Explorer, and run the executable by double-clicking on it.

-The site has more details on starting the event-handling loop.
+The site has more details on stopping and starting the event-handling loop.

 Distributing a FoxPro executable